bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <div class="HubBlock-content">

 > ### Note
->Shipping quotes returned will display from lowest to highest price.
+>The response payload will display shipping quotes from lowest to highest price.
 </div>
 </div>
 </div>